 - ① Never bathe in a hot spring after drinking alcohol.
 It might cause dizziness or a headache, and in some cases it might cause you to faint.

 - ② Even if the onsen water feels too hot, don't attempt to cool it down with cold water.

 - ③ Don't put your towel into the bath water.

 - ④ If you have long hair, please tie your hair up in a bun or towel so that it will not get into the bath water.

 - ⑤ Bathing with swimwear on is generally not allowed unless noted.

 - ⑥ Hydrate yourself properly after taking a bath.

-- ⑦ At many hotels and inns, people with tattoos are not allowed to enter the bathing facilities.
+- ⑦ At many hotels and inns, people with tattoos are not allowed to enter the bathing facilities due to cultural stigmas.
 Please check with your lodging in advance.